 What are the six categories I can enter my class in?

 There will be three different groups for entry (elementary, junior high, high school) and within each of those, there will be a choice of entering as an instrumental group or a vocal group.
-Vocal is any arrangement that includes singing.
-Starting from Elementary Instrumental and going up to High School Vocal, the categories will be identified as follows:
+Vocal is any arrangement that includes singing (acapella, choir, or singing with a band or orchestra).
+Starting from Elementary Instrumental and going up to High School Vocal, the categories are as follows:

 - Category 1: Elementary Instrumental